-This further ensures to set the pricing in a competitive and accurate manner.
+This further ensures that the pricing is competitive and accurate.
 Also, both direct and indirect costs are associated with the points where the tax is deducted.
 Before we delve into further discussion, let’s have a look at the focused points of this article:

 What Is Direct Cost?